 Overview

-1. Different Ways to Create an Invoice
+How to create an Invoice

-On the Job Card there is a section specifically for Invoicing, opening this area will allow you to begin creating Invoices.
+On the Job Card, there is a section specifically for Invoicing.
+Opening this area will allow you to begin creating Invoices.

 Click "Create New Invoice" and a pop-up will open in Fergus prompting you to select costs that were added to the Phases against the Job.

 Use the tick box to select individual items or select all.
-Switch between variations of the job on the left-hand side if there was additional work required outside of the scope of the original Job.
+Switch between variations of the job on the left-hand side if additional work was required outside of the original job's scope.
+Expand "Importing Options" to control how costs are pulled through to the Invoice.

 Creating a Quick Invoice